-Also, Brooke can heal rather quickly by drinking milk.
-Granted, he is a skeleton, and only needs calcium to heal, but he still heals way too fast.note Interestingly, the fridge logic of him drinking anything at all is somewhat averted, as his powers not only include coming back from the dead (once), but also the ability to eat, drink, see, think, and, yes, poop without any organs.
+- Also, Brooke can heal rather quickly by drinking milk.
+Granted, he is a skeleton, and only needs calcium to heal, but he still heals way too fast.note

-There's also a technique for this trope.
+- There's also a technique for this trope.
 It's called Life Return, was used by Kumadori after eating all the food in the fridge in which he was locked.
-After using the technique he became slim, and then adquired his normal appeareance.
+After using the technique he became slim, and then acquired his normal appearance.

-The same goes for Gajeel and Wendy is they eat iron or air respectively (breathing does not count).
+- The same goes for Gajeel and Wendy if they eat iron or air respectively (breathing does not count).

 Back in the froom that Wolfenstein was currently in at that time he jumped on a nearby table and the food osmosised into his body and instantly heeld him because that is how he eats.